Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and where to place them on the screen.

 ### A user-engagement focused alternative to WIMP
-EngageUI, instead, is always focused on handling the user's current activity
+EngageUI, instead, is always focused on handling the user's <i>current</i> activity
 when engaging with the UI
 which is a temporal rather than spatial approach to the UI.
 Instead of being layout centric, it is activity centric.